Quantumgarten: The World Of Observer Dependent Realities

 We parents on the school WhatsApp group, taking lessons from the venerated quantum physicists, have decided upon a probabilistic interpretation of events.
 On the WhatsApp group, we each post the measurement we have obtained, AKA, the story our child has told us, and then putting together all the stories, we try to generate the most probable version of reality.
 Okay kidding, we don't really do that.
 But we could, and it would be fun.

-Tags: school, toddlers, kids
+Tags: toddlers, school, kids